pavan9959/pavan9959/README.md

 ### Hi there 👋 ,My name is Pavan
 ## 🐱‍💻� About me

-📗 Passionate about web development,Quick learner
+📗 Passionate about web development and a quick learner.

 👀 Interested in Front End development

-🌱 Currently learning and working on Front-End development using React js,Redux and Redux-thunk
+🌱 Currently working on and enhancing skills in Front-End development using React.js, Redux, and Redux-thunk.

-💞️ Learning new technology, that will help me to be a full stack developer
+💞️ Actively learning new technologies to transition into a full-stack developer role.

 ## 🛠 Tech stack

-💻 Javascript,ES5,ES6
+💻 JavaScript (ES5, ES6), TypeScript

-💡 HTML , CSS ,REACT-JS, REDUX, REDUX-Thunk
+💡HTML, CSS, React.js, Redux, Context API, Redux-Thunk, REST APIs

 🧰 || Bootstrap || Meterial UI || Semantic React UI,Git,git version control